Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

 `kubectl get pods -n kube-system`{{execute T1 interrupt}}

-Let's also make sure that the linkerd CLI was succesfully installed:
+Let's also make sure that the linkerd CLI was succesfully installed.

 `linkerd version`{{execute T1}}

+And check if the cluster is ready for the control plane installation

 `linkerd check --pre`{{execute T1}}

+Once all the checks are green, proceed to the next step.